 The purchase price is only a small part of most real estate transactions.
 Bucks County, like many regions, is filled with a lot of lovely homes and more than a few fixer-uppers.
 Factor in the cost of, say, redoing a kitchen or replacing a roof.

-And make sure you consider all the other costs that come with home ownership: insurance, homeowner association fees, maintenance costs and taxes.
+And make sure you consider all the other costs that come with home ownership: insurance, homeowners association fees, maintenance costs and taxes.
 An inexpensive home with high property taxes might end up costing you more than a pricier home with lower taxes.

 4. Mortgages and down payments